antohaut/antohaut/README.md

 - hi, i’m @antohaut
-- i do researches on video games and medievalism :)
+- i do research on video games and medievalism :)
-- master degree in french medieval literature, currently doing a master in game design and analysis in communication studies
+- master degree in french medieval literature, currently doing a master's thesis in game design and analysis in communication studies
 - he/him

 <!---